likhithkp/likhithkp/README.md

 # Hi there👋, I'm Likhith!

-Enthusiastic software developer creating clean and efficient code.
-Embracing continuous learning and always excited to collaborate on innovative projects.
-Let's code something amazing together!

-### 😃 More About Me:
 - 🔭 I’m currently working on **Front-End Development**
 - 🌱 I’m currently learning **Next.js and Material UI**
 - 👯 I’m looking to collaborate on **Full Stack Web Projects**